YellowDudeIsMe/precise-COBEN-calculator/README.md

 100, 70, 50, 40, 30, 25, 20, 15, 12, 10, 8, 6, 4, 3, 2, 1,
 ```

 Once you finish, save the input file and run `print_results.exe`.
 A window will pop up and display the results.
-Usually, it runs in seconds for a few eliminations, but even in minutes for some 20-ish eliminations (which I hope you don't), depending on your hardware.
+Usually, it runs in seconds for a few eliminations, but even in minutes for some 20-ish eliminations (which I hope you don't do), depending on your hardware.
 So, if you input something like 69 athletes and 42 eliminations, better wait (and I mean it, take a break from your algathlon project or something lol).

 The window may display results in this format:
 ```